alyssa43/RB101/study_guide/RB109 Study Guide Part 1.md

   * <b>`Array#pop`</b> - is a built-in array method that can either take no argument, which will remove the last element of the array, and return that element.
 It can also have a positive integer as it's argument and it will remove that number of elements and returns those elements in a new array (counting from the end of the array).
 If the number passed in as an argument is greater than the number of elements in the array, it will remove all elements and returns those in a new array.
   * <b>`Array#map`</b> - is a built-in array method that accepts a block as it's argument.
 It returns a new array based on the block's *return value*.
 Each element is transformed based on the return value.
 It is an alias for `Array#collect`.
   * <b>`Array#select`</b> - is a built-in array method that accepts a block as it's argument.
 It returns a new array containing only the elements that the block evaluates as truthy.
 It is an alias for `Array#filter`.
+  * <b>`Array#each`</b> - is a built-in array method that accepts a block as it's argument.
+It iterates over each element of the array that it is called on, setting each element to the parameter initialized in the block.
+Upon completion of iterations, it returns the original array that was iterated over.
   * <b>`Array#[]`</b> - is a built-in array method that is used to retrieve elements.
 It can accept a single integer, and will return the element at that index.
 Or can accept a pair of integers, which will return the elements at the first numbers index through the second numbers index.
 Or it can accept a range, which will return all the elements at the indexes that correlate to the range passed in as an argument.
   * <b>Array Properties</b>: Arrays are mutable data structures.
 If you try accessing an index that doesn't exist, `nil` will be returned and there will not be an exception. `-1` refers to the last element in an array, `-2` refers to the second to last element, and so on.